Lee de Forest: Legacy

 The DeForest Lofts at Santana Row, San Jose, California, are in this building named for Lee de Forest.

-The grid Audion, which de Forest called "my greatest invention", and the vacuum tubes developed from it, dominated the field of electronics for forty years, making possible long-distance telephone service, radio broadcasting, television, and many other applications.
-It could also be used as an electronic switching element, and was later used in early digital electronics, including the first electronic computers, although the 1948 invention of the transistor would lead to microchips that eventually supplanted vacuum-tube technology.
-For this reason de Forest has been called one of the founders of the "electronic age".
+The grid Audion, which de Forest called "my greatest invention", and the vacuum tubes developed from it, dominated the field of electronics for 40 years, making possible long-distance telephone service, radio broadcasting, television, and many other applications.
+It could also be used as an electronic switching element and was later used in early digital electronics, including the first electronic computers, although the 1948 invention of the transistor led to microchips that eventually supplanted vacuum-tube technology.
+For this reason, de Forest has been called one of the founders of the "electronic age".

 According to Donald Beaver, his intense desire to overcome the deficiencies of his childhood account for his independence, self-reliance, and inventiveness.
 He displayed a strong desire to achieve, to conquer hardship, and to devote himself to a career of invention.
 "He possessed the qualities of the traditional tinkerer-inventor: visionary faith, self-confidence, perseverance, the capacity for sustained hard work."

 De Forest's archives were donated by his widow to the Perham Electronic Foundation, which in 1973 opened the Foothills Electronics Museum at Foothill College in Los Altos Hills, California.
-In 1991 the college closed the museum, breaking its contract.
+In 1991, the college closed the museum, breaking its contract.
 The foundation won a lawsuit and was awarded $775,000.
-The holdings were placed in storage for twelve years, before being acquired in 2003 by History San José and put on display as The Perham Collection of Early Electronics.
+The holdings were placed in storage for 12 years before being acquired in 2003 by History San José and put on display as the Perham Collection of Early Electronics.